inkytonik/cooma/README.md

 Specification and reference implementation is under way.

 * Functional core (tail call optimisation, but no polymorphism)
-* Row-based data types (simple creation and field ref, no extension)
+* Row-based data types (literals, selection, concatenation, no variants)
 * Object capabilities via rows
 * Runtime-provided resource capabilities (Console and Reader only)
 * Implicit argument resolution (not started)